Mr Roy Macdonald

 He was Mr. Parker’s IKKA representative for Jersey and Europe and has accumulated the greatest number of awards ever for a Jersey-UK-European Kenpo Black Belt winning 3 European Championships in Greece, Portugal and Spain.
 He has also competed in the Long Beach USA IKC and won the Masters Form division.
 He recently took part in the World Championship with fellow Black Belt Richard Matthews, winning the Creative Forms division.

-Having been active in the Kenpo arena for 36 years he still likes to compete and remains competitive in the Championships he chooses to enter.
+Having been active in the Kenpo arena for more than 50 years he still likes to compete and remains competitive in the Championships he chooses to enter.

-His club has produced 49 European Champions, 3 IKC Champions in the USA together with 11 world Champions since 1982.
+His club has produced 98 European Champions, 3 IKC Long Beach Champions in the USA together with 22 world Champions since 1982.

 He is Chief Instructor of the Jersey Kenpo Association and runs the most fully equipped Kenpo School in Jersey and the UK with over 125 junior and 45 senior students active today.
-There are 12 senior Black Belts and 7 senior Brown Belts actively participating and helping to teach students young and not so young.
+There are 13 senior Black Belts and 3 senior Brown Belts and 14 Cadet/Junior Black/Brown Belts actively participating and helping to teach students young and not so young.

-He has been head coordinator for 5 European Championships and is now in charge of organizing the World Kenpo Championships in 2008 in Jersey.
+He has been head coordinator for 5 European Championships as well as organising the World Kenpo Championships in Jersey in 2008.